 Gloo Mesh Gateway installation: This quick start guide used meshctl to install a minimum deployment of Gloo Mesh Gateway for testing purposes, and some optional components are not installed.
 For more information, check out the CLI install profiles.
 To learn more about production-level installation options, including advanced configuration options available in the Gloo Helm chart, see the advanced installation guide.

 Management server and agent: When you installed the Gloo management plane, a deployment named gloo-mesh-mgmt-server was created to translate and implement your Gloo configurations.
-Additionally, because the glooAgent.enabled: true setting is included in the gloo-gateway-single install profile, the cluster was also registered to be managed by Gloo.
+Additionally, because the glooAgent.enabled: true setting is included in the gloo-mesh-gateway-single install profile, the cluster was also registered to be managed by Gloo.
 The deployment named gloo-mesh-agent was created to run the Gloo agent as part of the Gloo data plane.

 Gloo workspace: Gloo workspaces let you organize team resources across Kubernetes namespaces and clusters.
 In this example, a single workspace is created for everything.
 Later, as your teams grow, you can create a workspace for each team, to enforce service isolation, set up federation, and even share resources by importing and exporting.
 You can also change the default workspace by following the Workspace setup guide.